euler-room/HPC-tutorial/ondemand/README.md

 bin/setup
 ```

-Once you run `bin/setup` you should see a bunch of output about getting Rugy gems and building
+Once you run `bin/setup` you should see a bunch of output about getting Ruby gems and building
 Node.js packages.

 If you've successfully setup, then so you should be able to